-Last week I talked about how working in the Funeral Industry had changed my thoughts on death.
+Last week I talked about how working as a Funeral Director had changed my thoughts on death.
 To follow on from that this week I thought I would chat about how working in the Funeral Industry had changed my thoughts on the afterlife.

 Growing up I went to Catholic School for Primary and High School.
 We went to church and mass and learnt all about God and Jesus.
 My Mother and her family aren’t religious however my Dad and his family are Greek Orthodox, as am I.